bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

 So, while there's a conceptual overlap in terms of effort and achieving results, the physics definition is more precise and limited to physical interactions.

-In both everyday and physics contexts, **energy** is indeed a key component:
+In both everyday and physics contexts, **energy** is a required component:

-### Everyday Life
 In daily life, we expend energy to perform tasks, whether it's physical energy for activities like lifting objects or mental energy for tasks like solving problems or making decisions.

-### Physics
 In physics, work is directly related to energy transfer.
 When work is done on an object, energy is transferred to or from that object.
 For example, lifting a weight transfers energy to the weight, increasing its potential energy.

-### Common Ground
-So, in both cases, energy is essential for accomplishing tasks or producing changes.
-This shared reliance on energy highlights a fundamental connection between the everyday and scientific uses of the term "work."
+So, in both cases, energy is essential for producing changes.
+This shared reliance on energy highlights a fundamental connection between the everyday and scientific uses of the term work.

-### Energy in Daily Life
 In our everyday lives, **energy** is a broad concept that encompasses various forms and uses.
 Here are some common examples:

 - **Electricity**: Powers our homes and devices, from lights and appliances to computers and smartphones.